"""The graph structure used to represent knitted objects.

 courses = []

-if parent in course: # start a new course
+if not course.isdisjoint(loop.parent_loops): # start a new course

 courses.append(course)